srivharsh/currency-conversion-service/README.md

 # currency-conversion-service

-**Microservices with Spring Boot and Spring Cloud** We've two different Microservices with spring-boot, Eureka service for name servers
+**Microservices with Spring Boot and Spring Cloud**

+In this project we've two different Microservices created using spring-boot.
+Below is the list of the implementations that we've done.

 1) We've established communication between Microservices.
 2) Centralized Microservice Configuration with Spring Cloud Config Server